nbariletto/cbi_partitions_repo/index.md

 title: CBI for RPMs
 ---

-`cbi_partitions` is a Python library for performing Conformalized Bayesian Inference (CBI, introduced by [1]) for clustering problems based on partition-valued MCMC output.
+`cbi_partitions` is a Python library to implement Conformalized Bayesian Inference (CBI, introduced by [1]) for clustering problems based on partition-valued MCMC output.

 Given MCMC samples and the Variation-of-Information (VI) metric between data partitions [2], the library implements:
 - a point estimate of the data clustering;